 The Asia Options team is a dynamic and talented group of young Australians who span the Asia Pacific.
 We work out of coffee shops, universities and office buildings all along the east coast of Australia, as well as the hutongs of Beijing, ramen bars of Tokyo and jungles of West Timor.
 We all believe these experiences should not disappear into our resumes, but be celebrated and used to encourage other young Australians to engage with Asia.

 DirectorOlly works with Alibaba in Hangzhou and is enthusiastic about entrepreneurship, e-commerce, Asia education, tech and foreign languages.
 Olly is a graduate from RMIT University and the Hopkins Nanjing Center for Chinese and American Studies.
 Olly speaks Mandarin and Korean.
 Olly blogs at www.contentin.asia

-DirectorMirai has lived and worked internationally with NGOs and start-ups across Asia and the U.S. While building Asia Options over the past four years, Mirai has continued to work with other for-purpose organisations in building bilateral ties between Australia and Asia.
-She now works at Asia Australia Mental Health, consortium of University of Melbourne Department of Psychiatry and Asialink, and St Vincent’s Mental Health.
+DirectorMirai has lived and worked internationally with NFPs and start-ups across Asia and the U.S. While building Asia Options over the past four years, Mirai has continued to work with other for-purpose organisations in building bilateral ties between Australia and Asia.
+She now works with an international management consultancy and marketing agency, specialising in the Asia Pacific.

 Art DirectorJames is a communication designer based in Melbourne, Australia.
 James' design philosophy is simple; clear communication is fundamental.